elaliyev/numbers-to-words/README.md

 Now only integers are supported, and it also supports searching and converting all POSITIVE numbers from a given string.

-Anybody who wanst to contribute , WELCOME ! :)
+Anybody who wants to contribute , WELCOME ! :)